 Well, all these characters are very well introduced and to some extent the director even managed to take us to the very essence of many struggling lives around us or within us.
 Irrespective of the bad press the film has so far garnered, as many reviewers and online media have only termed this as Jessica Biel’s topless movie, ‘Powder Blue’ can very well be summed up as an average film that could have been better with a tightly written script.

 What could have been better in portrayal is an altogether different thing and probably another filmmaker may suggest the best, but whether or not the message or the core of the film is clear can be a subject of discussion.
 I, myself, found this very easy to understand, as I see each character is suffering from within only because of the absence of love and comfort.
 And the film ‘Powder Blue’ only tries to show a few sides of our possible effort in filling up that emptiness.

 Everyone has problems in life.
 In answer to what we usually do when we face any difficult situation is that we eventually come close to people we love the most or tries to find someone who can give us hope and comfort.
 Even though initially it seems selfishness, eventually it binds us together in our pursuit of happiness and love by helping the other person.
 This, no more, remains a struggle of one.

-So, here in the film, Jack attempts to reach to his daughter Rose in attempt to build a relationship out of nowhere; Qwerty tries to win the heart of a girl by meeting people; Charlie throws himself out almost to everyone in cry for help to find anyone who can help him ending his life in exchange of a huge amount of money; and Rose is looking for someone who not only understands her problem but also loves her as a woman rather than a piece of meat on a stage.
+So, here in the film, Jack attempts to reach to his daughter Rose in attempt to build a relationship out of nowhere; Qwerty tries to win the heart of a girl by meeting people; Charlie throws himself out almost to everyone in cry for help to find anyone who can help him end his life in exchange of a huge amount of money, and Rose is looking for someone who not only understands her problem but also loves her as a woman.